xuhaibahmad/Flutter-Weather-App/README.md

 ## About

-A minimalistic weather app built as part of a portfolio item.
+A minimalist weather app built as part of a portfolio item.
 The main purpose of this project is to learn Flutter and apply best practices to it.
 While the app is functional, it should only be used as a reference project.

 ## Getting Started